||Fr. R.W. Smyth was assigned to the parish. He purchased the first organ for the

 40th Annual Parents Club Lasagna Supper, September 25, 2015

-Year Long Celebration for our 150th Anniversary begins.
+Year Long Celebration for the 150th Anniversary of St. Malachy Parish begins.